Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 Solution:

-• If the problem persists, flush the gearbox and replace the oil with a higher-performance lubricant.
+• If the problem persists, perform a gearbox flush and replace the oil with a higher-performance lubricant.

 2. Worn Synchronizers

-Synchronizers are components that allow the gears to shift smoothly by aligning the speed of the gears.
-Over time, they can wear out, causing problems with shifting.
+Synchronizers are components that allow smooth gear engagement by aligning the speed of the gears.
+Over time, they can wear out, causing problems with gear changes.

 Main symptoms: